Make Way For Tomorrow (1937)

 I suppose, overall, I’m ambivalent about the film due to its somewhat inconsistent tone.
 I just don’t like it - nor does it seem appropriate.
 As directed by Leo McCarey (who generally seems to me to put his audiences first), there’s an unsettling amount of pandering in this picture - and I think I’d appreciate the film more if it were hard-hitting instead of heavy-handed.

-At any rate, it seems likely the film in part inspired Ozu’s 1953 masterpiece ‘Tokyo Story’.
+At any rate, as noted, it seems likely the film in part inspired Ozu’s 1953 masterpiece ‘Tokyo Story’.

 Note: for me, the one who runs away with this film is Maurice Moscovitch, as Moore’s friend Max Rubens; he brings a real dignity to his role - and perhaps my favorite moment in the movie is when he defends his wife’s cooking (in response to the aforementioned a-hole daughter).